cut the lord a break

 “He prunes away every barren branch, but the fruitful ones He trims clean to increase their yield.” —John 15:2

 A glance at Scripture paints a picture of the Lord as a rather inconsistent Farmer.
 First, He goes crazy with the pruning shears, snipping off everything in sight, both fruitful and barren branches (Jn 15:2).
 In the next scene, the Lord cuts nothing at all.
-He refuses to cut weeds which threaten the fruitfulness of the adjoining wheat (Mt 13:30).
+He refuses to cut weeds which threaten the fruitfulness of the adjoining wheat (Mt 13:29-30).
 Then the Lord allows an unproductive fig tree to go yet another year without fruit, so that it can have one more year of extra-special care (Lk 13:8ff).
 Next, He curses a fig tree without fruit, so that it instantly withers up (Mt 21:19).
-Finally, He allows unfruitful tenant farmers to treat Him with contempt for years.
-Instead of pruning these tenants, He allows them to kill His messengers and even His Son (Mt 21:34ff).
+Finally, He allows unfruitful tenant farmers to treat Him with contempt for years, kill His messengers and even His Son (Mt 21:34ff).

-The main point to remember in these seemingly incongruous Scriptures is that the Father is the Vinegrower (Jn 15:1).
-God knows the proper actions to take in each situation and in each person's life.
-If we are being painfully pruned, it's tempting to compare our situation to that of others whom God treats with tolerance (cf Mt 20:12).
-Instead, we do better to cultivate an immediate response of gratitude for His every action, painful or gentle, in our own lives.
-Furthermore, we do well to rejoice whenever God shows patience and compassion to those less fruitful than ourselves.
-We must reach the point where we praise Him instantly when He treats others more mercifully than He treats us, praying: "Give thanks to the Lord, for He is good, for His mercy endures forever" (Ps 136:1ff).
-"Trust in Him at all times" (Ps 62:9).
+The main point in these seemingly incongruous Scriptures is that the Father is the Vinegrower (Jn 15:1).
+God knows the proper actions to take in each situation and in each person’s life.
+If we are being painfully pruned, it’s tempting to compare our situation to others whom God treats with tolerance (cf Mt 20:12).
+We do better to respond with gratitude for His every action, painful or gentle.
+We do well to rejoice whenever God shows patience and compassion to those less fruitful than ourselves.
+We should praise Him instantly when He treats others more mercifully, praying: “Give thanks to the Lord, for He is good, for His mercy endures forever” (Ps 136:1ff).
+“Trust in Him at all times” (Ps 62:9).

 Prayer: Father, I will trust in You with all my heart and rely not on my own intelligence (Prv 3:5).